-Since regulators are not in a position to review every product type and how it might usefully be deployed in assisting an investor to achieve his or her investment objectives, an outright ban on a particular category of products is likely to prove a blunt regulatory tool that risks putting products beyond the reach of those for whom they might potentially be useful.
+Since regulators are not in a position to review every product type and how it might usefully be deployed in assisting an investor to achieve his or her investment objectives, an outright ban on the distribution of a particular category of products to retail investors is likely to prove a blunt regulatory tool that risks putting products beyond the reach of those for whom they might potentially be useful.

-In addition, were the use of product banning powers to become a serious prospect, it would be essential for ESMA to specify precisely when that power would be deployed and in what manner.
+In addition, were the use of product banning powers to become a serious prospect, it would be essential for the FSMA to specify precisely when that power would be deployed and in what manner.
 Failure to do so would be likely to create considerable uncertainty in the market, potentially stifling constructive innovation and the generation of common goods in the form of new categories of investment product suited to the changing economic climate and changing investor needs.